Museum on the Mound

 Many will be surprised to find out that Scotland had its own pound currency before England and that this fact played a key role in the political and monetary union in 1707.

-Definitely worthwhile
+Definitely Worthwhile

 Like many other museums in Edinburgh, the Museum on The Mound is free to visit and its employees’ kindness is worth highlighting.